Erotemic/shitspotter/README.rst

 .. .. +------------------+----------------------------------------------+

-The ``shitspotter`` module is where I've started public work on the "shitspotter" algorithm.
-The data will be made public as soon as I figure out a hosting situation (likely IPFS).
+The ``shitspotter`` module is where I will be publishing my work on the "shitspotter" poop-detection algorithm.
+The data will be made public as soon as I figure out a hosting situation.

 I will incrementally populate this module with scripts that will help me ingest the data into the kwcoco format, which will be suitable for